guardian/gateway/docs/okta/web-apps-integration-guide.md

 4. If the reader has neither a valid access token and id token, nor a valid `GU_U` cookie, they are signed out.

 By using this `isLoggedIn`/`maybeLoggedIn` and `isSignedOut` states, we can avoid making unnecessary API calls to Okta to check if the reader is signed in, and not lower our security by making the global session cookie available to all Guardian domains.

+This logic has already been implemented within the [`@guardian/identity-auth`](https://github.com/guardian/csnx/tree/main/libs/%40guardian/identity-auth) library, but may have to be re-implemented in other applications.

 We already set a `GU_U` cookie which is valid across all Guardian domains, but is not used to take any actions on behalf of the reader (this is performed by the secure, httpOnly, `SC_GU_U` cookie).
 We can keep using this cookie to determine if the reader is `maybeLoggedIn`.